-Surely it was her imagination that whole cafeteria stilled at her words.
+Surely it was her imagination that the whole cafeteria stilled at her words.
 There was no way everyone had heard her soft reply.
-For a moment, she worried he hadn’t then he gave her hand another hard squeeze before throwing it away from him.
+For a moment she worried he hadn’t heard her, then he gave her hand another hard squeeze before throwing it away from him.

 “You really just did that?”

-His fingers bite into her arm as he yanked her to him.
+His fingers bit into her arm as he yanked her to him.
 “You’ve got to be shitting me.
-We’ll talk about his later.”
+We’ll talk about this later.”

 “No. No more talking.”
 She winced when his fingers dug deeper.

 If everyone hadn’t been watching before, they were now.